 Don’t just promote your app, promote the content within it.
 It’s more relevant and timely and it significantly reduces costs.
-Google and Apple are still in relatively early stages of developing their App Indexing and Spotlight Search, but knowing the amount of resources they have, it is likely that these will be powerful channels for user acquisition when they are fully functional.
+Google and Apple are still in the nascent stages of developing their App Indexing and Spotlight Search, but knowing the amount of resources they have, it is likely that these will be powerful channels of user acquisition when they are fully functional.
 Some of the first companies to build apps were heavily featured early on the App Store, and still reap the rewards of that today.
 If you’re the first to integrate into Cloud Spotlight search when it’s ready, who says Apple won’t feature you?

 Remember that your strategy should be dynamic; iterations and continual optimization will be the key to finding the perfect balance of different approaches.
 Do your research, find out which tools will be most effective for you, and always strive to improve inefficiencies wherever possible.